ni/NI-ELVIS-III-Python-Examples/README.md

 ### Download ZIP File and Upload to the Device via SFTP

 1. Open the [NI ELVIS III Python Examples](https://github.com/ni/NI-ELVIS-III-Python-Examples) on GitHub.
-2. Download the NI ELVIS III Python helper library and Python Examples from GitHub and upzip it.
+2. Download the NI ELVIS III Python helper library and Python Examples from GitHub and unzip it.
    1. Download the Example.
    ![](docs/resource/download_from_github.gif)